-MEPs are currently assessing a proposal to establish a legal framework for screening foreign direct investment in the EU.
+MEPs adopted a proposal on 14 February to establish a legal framework for screening foreign direct investment in the EU.

 Screening of foreign direct investment

-There are currently 12 EU countries with mechanisms in place to evaluate the potential risks of foreign direct investment (these are Austria, France, Germany, Italy, Latvia, Finland, Lithuania, Luxembourg, Poland, Portugal, Spain and the United Kingdom).
-Trade partners such as Australia, China, Japan, Russia and the United States also perform similar assessments.
+Half of EU countries now have mechanisms in place to evaluate the potential risks of foreign direct investment.
+Trade partners such as Australia, China, Japan, Russia and the United States also carry out similar assessments.